cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-vcloud.md

 # Misc

 ## VApp template
-Template should have:

-* one VM with root disk with OS, SSH server and VMware Tools installed.
+* Template should have one VM with root disk with OS, SSH server and VMware Tools installed.

-Template should not have:
+* The vApp template’s VM should have one or zero NIC, which should not be connected to any network.

-* any networks connected.
+* The vApp template should neither define any vApp networks nor “import” any Org VDC networks.

 ## Resources prefix support